 "When there is no dispute as to authenticity of ESI, 902(13) and (14) should help achieve the laudable goal of reducing the expense of litigation.
 Rather than present live testimony of a foundation witness, the proponent establishes authenticity under 902(13) and (14) by presenting a certification containing information that would be sufficient to establish authenticity if the information were provided by testimony at a hearing or trial."

-WebPreserver, in providing a fully automated preservation with detailed forensic collection reports, serving as the above certification, makes it easier for counsel to meet this standard when serving their clients.
+WebPreserver, in providing a fully automated preservation with detailed forensic collection reports, serving as the above certification, makes it extremely easy for counsel to meet this standard when serving their clients.

-Certainly, some attorneys use manual screenshots and a written affidavit for purposes of meeting the authentication standard.
-Rarely, however, is it only one Screenshot, or one page that a court considers.
+Another challenge in evidence collection is the time and expertise required to preserve various types of online content.
+Rarely is it only one Facebook post or webpage that a court considers.
 More often than not, hundreds of pages or posts may be required.
 Such methods can easily become expensive, time-consuming, and tedious, particularly in cases where a vast amount of information is found to be discoverable.
 Hence, another reason why sections 13 and 14 were added to FRE902.

 A classic example of voluminous online Discovery was illustrated by Richards v.
 Hertz Corporation, 100 A.3d.
 728 (N.Y.
 2012).
 In Richards, the appellate court agreed with the defendants that contents from the plaintiff’s Facebook page were relevant.
 In that particular case, the defendants sought access to all status reports, emails, photographs, and videos posted on the plaintiff’s Facebook profile page since the date of the accident at issue.